CyberCosmos24/CyberCosmos24/README.md

 # Introduction

 Hello!
 My name is Cosmos and I have been coding for past year now.
 I am a cybersecurity enthusiast and computer science lover!
 The most common languages I use are Python, Java, HTML, CSS, JS.
+I have my PC Pro and Network Pro certifications!